COREmanager Documentation

 1. The standard platform action will not be performed.

-2. The contents of the /usr/local/mgr5/addon/test.py script will be executed, since the register.activationsend function in the handler is replaced by this file.
+2. The contents of the /usr/local/mgr5/addon/test.py script will be executed, since the register.activationsend function in the processing module is replaced by this file.

 3. An entry will appear in the log: